It’s not actually possible to write a user-defined numeric type in Java due to absence of

 public Rational(double value);

-This throws an IllegalArgumentException if value is non-finite or subnormal.
+This throws an IllegalArgumentException if value is non-finite (±infinity or NaN).

 public Rational(double value, double accuracy);

 This constructs a Rational that’s approximately equal to value.
 The second argument specifies the accuracy required.
 For example, if ±0.1% of value is good enough, pass 0.001.
-(The allowable error will be the absolute value of value * accuracy.)This constructor uses the continued fractions algorithm; and it’ll get you much more reasonable numerators and denominators.
+(The allowable error will be ±value * accuracy.)This constructor uses the continued fractions algorithm; and it’ll get you much more reasonable numerators and denominators.
 For example,

-Rational(Math.PI, 0.004) constructs 22/7 with just one pass through the loop; but it might be slower if you request a very accurate conversion because it does lots of BigInteger arithmetic and so bangs away at the heap.This method will throw an IllegalArgumentException if value is non-finite; and it will throw an ArithmeticException if the computed maximum error is non-finite or extremely small.
-(At present, “extremely small” means subnormal.)
+Rational(Math.PI, 0.004) constructs 22/7 with just one pass through the loop; but it might be slower if you request a very accurate conversion because it does lots of BigInteger arithmetic and so bangs away at the heap.This method will throw an IllegalArgumentException if value is non-finite; and it will throw an ArithmeticException if value is non-zero and the computed allowable error is non-finite.

 public Rational(BigDecimal value); public Rational(BigDecimal value, MathContext precisionAndRounding);